Kerikeri Airport: Light aircraft transit

 Kerikeri Airport is used by light aircraft arriving or departing from New Zealand.
 Norfolk Island Airport is 890 km (481 nautical miles) north-west of Kerikeri, 1613 km (870 nautical miles) to Nouméa in New Caledonia, or 1439 km (777 nautical miles) to Lord Howe Island which can be used as a stepping stone to the Australian mainland.

 These distances are within the range of many light aircraft when fitted with long range tanks, while the direct distance without using Norfolk Island as a stepping stone is usually beyond their capabilities.
 From New Caledonia other Pacific Islands such as Vanuatu and Fiji are within range and can be used as further 'stepping stones' to the other South Pacific and North Pacific destinations through the 'island hopping' technique.
 Kaitaia Airport also has fuel available and is 52 km (28 nautical miles) closer to Norfolk Island than Kerikeri.

 Airlines and destinations

 An Air New Zealand Dash 8 at Kerikeri Airport in January 2020.

-Alongside scheduled operators, Kerikeri Airport is also home to a skydive operator and the Bay of Islands Aero Club, both situated alongside the south-eastern grass runway.
+Alongside scheduled operators, Kerikeri Airport is also home to the Coastguard and the Bay of Islands Aero Club, both situated alongside the south-eastern grass runway.